-Here’s what you can expect from your toddler between ages two and three.
+Here’s what you can expect from your toddler between ages 2 and 3.

 Disclaimer: This is not a comprehensive behavioral-developmental synopsis.
 It is a cheat sheet outlining behavior and broad norms for what you can expect as far as a two-year-old’s capabilities and conduct.

 Reminder: children ages 1-3 tend to go through times of “equilibrium” around whole years (1, 2, and 3) and “disequilibrium” around half-years (1.5, 2.5, and 3.5).
 So your little love may be super sweet at two, and a total terror at two-and-a-half.
 Just know you’re not alone; it’s all part of the growing-up game.

 You will likely notice, for example, major changes between ages two and two-and-a-half, and then again more changes approaching three.
 The stereotypical troublesome behaviors known as the “terrible twos” often don’t kick in until closer to 30 months.

 In comparison to 24-month-olds, who tend to be somewhat agreeable, two-and-a-half year olds are more likely to become “rigid, ritualistic, demanding, oppositional, and altogether difficult.”

 Furthermore, girls tend to develop “ahead of schedule” compared to boys — so girls are apt to hit developmental milestones and generally move through developmental stages a bit more quickly than their male counterparts.
 (Hence, if your two-year-old is a girl, don’t be surprised if she’s ahead of the curve; if he’s a boy, don’t worry if he’s “dragging behind” a little.)